Church Stretton: Local government

-From 1894 to 1966 the town was an urban district (a form of local government) in its own right, before becoming part of Ludlow Rural District (the separate Church Stretton Rural District had already been abolished in 1934) and the contemporary civil parish was then established.
+Church Stretton was an ancient parish.
+When elected parish and district councils were created in 1894 it was given a parish council and included in the Church Stretton Rural District.
+The parish was removed from the rural district in 1899 to become its own urban district.
+It was downgraded to a rural parish again in 1966, becoming part of Ludlow Rural District (the Church Stretton Rural District had already been abolished in 1934).
 The Urban District Council was based at offices on Beaumont Road, where Beaumont Court now is.
 In 1974 the system of urban and rural districts was replaced and the town came under South Shropshire non-metropolitan district and Shropshire non-metropolitan county.
-The most recent change in local government occurred in 2009 when Shropshire became a unitary area with Shropshire Council replacing South Shropshire District Council and Shropshire County Council.
+The most recent change in local government occurred in 2009 when South Shropshire District Council and the other districts in the county were abolished and Shropshire County Council took over their functions, making it a unitary authority; the county council changed its name to Shropshire Council at the same time.

 Church Stretton is part of the Shropshire Council electoral division (or ward) of 'Church Stretton and Craven Arms'.
 The population of this ward at the 2011 Census was 8,936.
 In the 2009 council elections the electorate of this ward returned two councillors, both Conservative.

 Member of Parliament

-On a national level, Church Stretton is located within the Ludlow constituency, and the current Member of Parliament ("MP") for that constituency is Philip Dunne, a Conservative.
+On a national level, Church Stretton is located within the South Shropshire constituency, and the current Member of Parliament ("MP") for that constituency is Stuart Anderson, a Conservative, since the 2024 general election.